grpc/proposal/A43-sdk-authorization.md

   // Constructor
   private FileAuthorizationServerInterceptor(File policyFile) {
     // Read policy from policyFile and create an internalAuthzServerInterceptor.
 An
-    // IOException or IllegalArgumentException will be thrown if the policy file
+    // IOException will be thrown if the policy file cannot be read initially or
-    // cannot be read initially or parsed correctly, respectively.
+    // parsed correctly.
   }

   @Override